colinzhu/jmeter-web-runner/README.md

 ## How to use

-1. Clone this repository.
+1. Clone this repository
 2. Install jmeter on the server
-3. Update JMeterRunner accordingly
+3. Update config.properties
-4. Run the `App` class to start the server.
+4. Run the `App` class to start the server
-5. Open a web browser and navigate to `http://localhost:8082`.
-You should see a web console with a welcome message and a prompt to enter the parameters for the task.
+5. Open a web browser and navigate to `http://localhost:8080`.
+You should see a web console with a welcome message and a prompt to enter the parameters for the task
-6. Enter the parameters for the task separated by spaces and click "Start".
-The task will start running and you will see the output in the web console.
+6. Enter the JMX test file name e.g. test.jmx and click "Start"